 As mentioned in the introduction, most people accept proper sleep is part of a healthy lifestyle.
 It’s natural and logical, and difficult to argue with.
 But particularly leading the busy lives the 21st century demands of us, many of us don’t really do anything about the knowledge.

 • • •

-Author Bio: Joe Lindsey is a freelance writer and blog contributor.
-While he often researches fresh topics as needed, the majority of his writing concerns exercise, general wellness, and lifestyle.
+Author Bio: Joe Lindsey is a freelance writer.
+A majority of his writing concerns exercise, general wellness, and lifestyle.

 √ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.